Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 In conclusion, the data provided by the test code are as expected, so it is concluded that the test was successful, and the system is functional.

-### Project planning / SCRUM
+### Project planning.
 <br>
-The scrum was again a fundamental part of the development and progress of the project.
-We used a new tool such as complementing the logbook with a more visual project calendar with which we were able to keep a reference as to the progress made and pending activities.
+The scrum methodology was once again a fundamental part in the development and progress of the project.
+We used a new tool in order to complement the logbook with a more visual calendar in which we were able to keep a reference as to the progress made and pending activities.
 The objective with this was to obtain a constant and planned progress that will lead us to finish the objectives without being in a hurry or not being able to deal with setbacks.
 A key to the functioning of the team was the willingness of each member to take on their responsibilities.

 ### Team roles